toddwint/transfer/README.md

 ## Overview

-- DHCP, FTP, TFTP, and HTTP server and each can be disabled as needed in the configuration file.
+- DHCP, FTP, TFTP, and HTTP server.
+  - Each service can be disabled via the configuration file.
 - Download the docker image and github files.
 - Configure the settings in `run/config.txt`.
 - Start a new container by running `run/create_container.sh`.
-The folder `public` will be created as specified in the `create_container.sh` script.
+  - The folder `public` will be created as specified in the `create_container.sh` script.
 - Transfer files to the `public` folder.
 - Devices will receive an IP via DHCP.
 - Devices can download any files in the `public` folder via FTP, TFTP, or HTTP.